msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 The stocktake will then be created, and existing stock lines will be used to populate the values for batch, expiry, pack size and snapshot number of packs.
 The lines show as light blue, and will change to black when a value is entered for the counted quantity.

 <div class="note">You are not able to edit the pack size of stocktake rows which are linked to an existing stock line.
-If you wish to repack, you can delete the row and add a new row or rows, as necessary.</div>
+If you wish to repack, follow the instructions in <a href="/docs/inventory/stock-view/#repacking-stock">Repack</a>.</div>

 ![Stocktake with placeholders](/docs/inventory/images/stocktake-placeholders.png)